 What types of punishment do publicly disciplined providers receive?

 Public disciplinary actions include public letters of concern, reprimands, monetary fines, limitations or conditions on practice, or license suspensions or revocations.
 Public actions are posted indefinitely on the Board’s website.

 How often does a complaint result in the Board taking formal disciplinary action against a provider?

-Only about one percent of the 1,200 complaints received annually result in public action being taken against the provider’s license.
+About six to eight percent of cases investigated by the Board result in public action being taken against the provider’s license.
 Often when no action is taken, it is because no violation of the Medical Practice Act has occurred and the matter is therefore not actionable.
-In another 30 percent of cases, the complaint leads to private discipline, such as a confidential letter expressing the Board’s concern and cautioning against similar conduct in future.
+In another 20-25 percent of cases, the case leads to private discipline, such as a confidential letter expressing the Board’s concern and cautioning against similar conduct in future.
 When no formal action is taken, the Board keeps a copy of the complaint in its permanent file.
 This file is an important resource that helps the Board track providers over time and detect patterns of behavior that might warrant future intervention.

 What are the possible outcomes of a complaint?